 - The class of travel you flew (whether Economy, Premium Economy or Business Premier); and

-- 'emissions conversion factors' for greenhouse gas company reporting for air travel released in 2017 by the United Kingdom Department for Business, Energy & Industrial Strategy (which is the source recommend by the New Zealand government for voluntary greenhouse gas reporting.
+- 'emissions conversion factors' for greenhouse gas company reporting published annually by the UK Department for Business, Energy & Industrial Strategy (BEIS), as recommended by the New Zealand government for voluntary greenhouse gas reporting.
 These factors incorporate Global Warming Potentials (GWPs) from the Intergovernmental Panel on Climate Change (IPCC) Fourth Assessment Report (AR4).